DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/02_ImportImplementedArtefacts.md

 Perform the following steps to import the app:
 1. Download the file `HackPPSceApp_unmanaged.zip` from [our code repo](https://github.com/DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Code) in the **main branch**

-2. Switch to "Solutions" in the main menu
+2. Switch to `Solutions` in the main menu
 <br><img src="./images/imp_sol_step_start.png" /><br>

-3. Click on "import solution" and select the downloaded file from the repo and click next.
+3. Click on `import solution` and select the downloaded file from the repo and click next.
 <br><img src="./images/imp_sol_step_imp_sol.png" /><br>

 4. Specify dataverse connection

-   Under the hood the flow dataverse maintains a connection to dataverse.
+   Under the hood the flow maintains a connection to dataverse.
 This is specific for the environment.
-Therefore you have to map the connection from the imported solution to one in your environment.
+Therefore you have to map the connection from the imported solution to a connection in your environment.
 If you start from scratch you would have to select `+ New connection`.
 Click on `+ New connection`to create a new connection as shown below:

    <br><img src="./images/imp_sol_step_conn_none.png" /><br>